Logo of Thames Valley Vasectomy Services

 A Case That Proves the Point

-One of my patients gave a postal sample at 20 weeks.
-It showed only 30,000 dead sperm, which usually suggests success.
-However, because postal samples can kill sperm during transport, I repeated the test.
+One of my patients sent in a postal sample at 20 weeks, which showed only 30,000 dead sperm—typically a sign of success.
+However, since postal samples can damage sperm during transport, I decided to repeat the test.

-At 8 months, his new sample contained millions of live sperm.
-This proved that at 20 weeks he was just beginning to reconnect, and the later test caught it.
+When I tested again at 8 months, his new sample revealed millions of live sperm.
+This confirmed that at 20 weeks, he was just beginning to reconnect, and the later test caught this issue.

-If we had tested him at 12 weeks, he almost certainly would have been declared clear, and his eventual pregnancy would have been called a late failure.
-In truth, this was a late early failure, one that testing too early would have missed.
+Had we tested him at 12 weeks, he would likely have been declared clear, and any subsequent pregnancy would have been labelled a late failure.
+In reality, this was a late early failure, one that early testing would have overlooked.

 Why My Technique Lowers the Risk of Failure